Konfekt/filepicker.vim/README.md

 # Changelog

 - Added `g:filepicker_hijack_netrw` to replace netrw directory views with the selected external picker.
+- Made `:FilePicker` change from Vim's current working directory to the last directory visited in the picker, when no files were selected.
 - Improved startup path detection and file preselection.
 - Added `g:filepicker_args` for per-picker and default extra arguments.
 - Added `g:filepicker_open` to control how the first selection is opened (`drop`, `edit`, `split`, `vsplit`, `tab`, `tabedit`).